DymOK93/GWM-CAN-Tools/README.md

 ## Description
 Tools for emulating the sequence of CAN commands for running automotive units in the home lab.
 ## Requirements
-Python 3.2 or newer with python-can and pyserial packages installed.
+Python 3.10 or newer with pyserial, python-can and udsoncan packages installed.
-CAN adapter with slcan support (e.g. MKS Canable V2.0).
+CAN adapter should support slcan (e.g. MKS Canable V2.0) or J2534 (limited set of features is available).
 ## Usage
 Change the channel to the COM name (Windows) or the device path (Linux) in the `can.ini` configuration file.
 ### Replay traces